 As we celebrate the International Day of the Girl, we reflect on the daily lives of girls and consider the challenges women and girls face around the world.
 As global citizens we can work together to create a world that is fairer, happier, and safer for all people, men and women, boys and girls.
 Read Why We Stand Up for Girls and the Global Facts sheet with your classroom.
-Use these discussion questions to start a conversation with your stu Sta its about the lives of girls in communities around the world and encourage them to Up for gender equity and access to education for all! scu ussion Questions: ۱.
+Use these discussion questions to start a conversation with your students about the lives of girls in communities around the world and encourage them to Sta and Up for gender equity and access to education for all! scı ussion Questions: ١.
 Why is it important to Stand Up for Girls?
 2. Why is it important to celebrate the stories of women and girls?
-3. What is one way your family, school or community can support girls and women ir the future?
+3. What is one way your family, school or community can support girls and women in the future? the later.
 4. If you could tell the world one story of a girl or woman, whose story would it be and why?